ForgeRock/ds-operator/README.md

 We describe using [CloudDNS for GKE doc](https://github.com/ForgeRock/forgeops/blob/master/etc/multi-cluster/clouddns/README.md) in the forgeops repo.

-To enable multi-cluster, configure the following environment variables in the custom resource
+To enable multi-cluster, configure the following environment variables in the custom resource:

 * DS_GROUP_ID must contain the cluster identifier as described in the CloudDNS docs(e.g. "eu" for EU cluster).
 This variable is appended to the pod hostname in each cluster to form a name that is unique across all ds instances in the topology.
 For example,